 - Ability to write professional communication and produce reports.

-- Experience managing events and running operations is a plus.
+- Experience managing events, executive administrative tasks, and running operations is a plus.

 LOCATION: Students should be able to work at the Engage Offices in Tech Square (Centergy One, 75 5th St NW, Suite 2100, Atlanta, GA).